lukirs95/xmlrpc/README.md

 # The What

-The xmlrpc module is a pure JavaScript XML-RPC client for node.js.
+This is a fork from The xmlrpc module is a pure JavaScript XML-RPC client for node.js.

 Pure JavaScript means that the [XML parsing](https://github.com/isaacs/sax-js) and [XML building](https://github.com/robrighter/node-xml) use pure JavaScript